 The U.S. consulate will likely ask you to bring:

-The initial H-2B visa is good for up to one year.
-If the employer can show that it needs you for a longer time, and you can show that you still plan to return to your home country when required, the visa can be extended upon request in one year increments.
+If the U.S. employer can show that it needs you for a longer time, and you can show that you still plan to return to your home country when required, the H-2B visa can be extended upon request in one-year increments.
 Such extensions can be hard to get, however.
 They're not automatic at all.

 The maximum time you can stay in the U.S. with an H-2B visa is three years.

-Some employers will be able to help you with your entire H-2B visa application process, most likely if they regularly hire employees from outside the U.S. If your employer does not provide an attorney, consider hiring one yourself.
-The attorney can help you assess which visa category is most appropriate for your employment purposes and, if you apply for an H-2B, help you not only prepare the paperwork but try to get it submitted early enough that visas for that year won't have run out when you apply.
+Some employers will be able to help you with your entire H-2B visa application process, most likely if they regularly hire employees from outside the United States.
+If your employer does not provide an attorney, consider hiring one yourself.
+The attorney can help you assess which visa category is most appropriate for your employment purposes and, if you apply for an H-2B, help you not only prepare the paperwork but try to get it submitted early enough that visas for that year won't have already run out when you apply.